 Economics and Law

-In the learning area "Economics and Law", you will deal with selected theories, concepts, methods and instruments of management theory, accounting, economics and law.
-The study in this learning area follows a systemic approach and focuses on the design of organizations taking into account the relevant environment.
-The learning content of this area promotes your systemic and networked thinking..
+This area of study covers selected theories, concepts, methods and instruments in management theory, accounting, economics and law.
+The curriculum takes a systemic approach and focuses on the design of organizations, taking into account their respective environment.
+The learning content of this area of study promotes systemic and networked thinking.

-This learning area covers, among other things, the fundamentals of software engineering, object-oriented programming, architectures of application systems, data and data structures for applications in business information systems, and the design and implementation of database systems.
+This area of study covers, among other things, the fundamentals of software engineering, object-oriented programming, the architectures of application systems, data and data structures for applications in business information systems, and the design and implementation of database systems.

-In this learning area, you will deal with learning content that interactively combines subjects of business administration and computer science.
-This learning area includes topics such as requirements management, business process management, information and knowledge management, integrated business software, data science and artificial intelligence as well as topics of digital transformation.
+This area of study deals with learning content that interactively combines knowledge from business administration and computer science and covers topics such as requirements management, business process management, information and knowledge management, integrated business software, data science and artificial intelligence as well as digital transformation topics.

-In this area, you will develop understanding of ethical and political issues.
-You will acquire important mathematical and statistical basics and develop your communication skills.
+In this area of study, you will develop an understanding of ethical and political issues.
+You will acquire the important fundamentals of mathematics and statistics and develop your communication skills.
 In English, the focus is on the language of business.
 You will expand your listening and reading comprehension and further develop your speaking and writing skills.

-The practical projects are a special feature of the OST Bachelor's programs in the Department of Economics.
-We attach great importance to your intensive involvement in concrete practical issues.
-In this learning area, you practically apply the acquired professional, methodological, social and personal skills.
-The project work is carried out with coaching by experienced OST lecturers.
+Practical projects are a special feature of all bachelor’s programs in the School of Management as we attach great importance to the intensive involvement of students in concrete practical issues.
+In this area of study, you will apply the acquired professional, methodological, social and personal skills in practice.
+You will be coached for the project work by experienced OST faculty.
 You can find more information in the Practical Relevance section.